f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab2.rst

 On the BIG-IP, we'll create a rule list to allow traffic.
 A logical container will be created before the individual rules can be added.
-You will create a list with rules to allow port 80 (HTTP), 443 (HTTPS), and 22 (SSH)  to servers 10.1.20.11 through 10.1.20.17 We will also create a rules which allows HTTPS and SSH traffic to access 10.1.10.30.
+You will create a list with rules to allow port 80 (HTTP), 443 (HTTPS), and 22  to servers 10.1.20.11 through 10.1.20.17 We will also create a rules which allows HTTP and HTTPS traffic to access 10.1.10.30.

 Create a container for the rules by going to: